twistedatrocity/SWGAide-NGE/swg/SWGAide_README.txt

 SWGAide guides you through its initialization.
 Actually, you just have to verify (or possibly find) the folder for StarWarsGalaxies; you cannot make a useful installation of SWGAide without SWG installed.
-You may also wish to skip the scanning phase and manually choose your SWG game folder.

 SWGAide creates several folders and files its directory; they are all self explanatory.

+To fully utilize SWGAide you (inventory features and resource reporting), you may wish to create an account on https://swgaide.com/ via the forum.
+Please check your spam folder for the email verification link.
+Once you have verified via email, you then go into the app Options -> SWGAide and input your forum username and password, click verify to test.
+Once complete you will have unlocked all features of the app.

 Note: The Pre-CU version of SWGAide cannot live in the same folder as the NGE one, please use separate installation folders.